Skip to main content

 • When you deprovision your Internet Access service instance, the associated Fabric connection is also deprovisioned.

-• In case the there's an issue with provisioning an Internet Access service instance, the associated Fabric connection is deprovisioned automatically.
+• In case there's an issue with provisioning an Internet Access service instance, the associated Fabric connection is deprovisioned automatically.

 Equinix Internet Access with Fabric is available to organizations onboarded to Equinix Identity and Access Management, and the account used to send API requests must have the Equinix Fabric Manager role.